 FAQs

-Great North Road (GNR) Solar and Biodiversity Park is a new large-scale solar development being proposed by Elements Green.
-The project would comprise the installation of ground-mounted solar photovoltaic (PV) panels, an on-site energy storage facility, and the infrastructure needed to connect the scheme into Staythorpe National Grid substation in Nottinghamshire.
+• Great North Road (GNR) Solar and Biodiversity Park would comprise the installation of solar photovoltaic (PV) panels, an on-site energy storage facility and the infrastructure needed to connect the scheme into the national grid at Staythorpe substation, as well as biodiversity enhancements including 64,500 trees and 50km of new hedgerow.

-The proposal would include significant biodiversity enhancement including tree planting, wildflower meadows, and wetland areas.
-Work is underway to assess the enhancement of public rights of way and the creation of permissive walkways.
-If consented, the project is anticipated as being able to generate around 800 megawatts (MW) AC of electricity.
+If consented, the Development is anticipated as being able to generate around 800 megawatts (MW) AC of electricity.
 It could provide enough clean, affordable electricity to power around 400,000 UK homes annually.¹

 ¹ Figure is based on annual generation estimates of 1,125,600MWh and Ofgem’s estimate that a typical household in Britain uses 2,700kWh of electricity per annum.